redpenguinyt/RPICDB/README.md

 # RPICDB
-Hey there!
-Do you want a discord bot that adds a bunch of useless features, like mute, warn, invite and more?
-Me too!
+RPICDB is the everything discord bot for you your everything discord needs!
+It also supports slash commands!
+Neato!

-RPICDB now also supports slash commands
+Check out what I'm working on now on the [github project](https://github.com/redpenguinyt/Discord-bot/projects/1)

 ### Features: